 You must have three letters of recommendation submitted on your behalf.
 Letters of recommendation are important and should be written by professors or advisors under whom you have pursued research or taken courses in your major field of study.
 Recommendation letters should be submitted through the application directly from the recommender.
 Recommenders should provide details about how he/she knows your work, as well as comparative statements (e.g., top 1% of class, best in past five years, etc.), and insight into your research ability.

-KAUST NOW ACCEPTS THE FOLLOWING English proficiency examinations:
+KAUST accepts the following English proficiency examinations:

 ● International English Language Testing System (IELTS)